dwiegreffe/mdsrv-web/tutorial.md

 <p>
 <div markdown="1">

-1. Open the _Extensions panel_ at the bottom.
+1. Open the _Extensions_ panel at the bottom.
 2. Open the _Match Trajectory Stream_ menu.
 3. Enter the _Server URL_ where the trajectory is stored (Must be an MDsrv instance).
-4. Import the structure corresponding to the trajectory (see <a href="#t-import">How can I import a structure or trajectory?</a>).
+4. Import the structure corresponding to the trajectory (see Tutorial <a href="#t-import">Importing structures and trajectories</a>).
 5. Select this structure via the _Model_ parameter.
 6. Select the trajectory you want to stream via the _Trajectory_ parameter.
 7. Select _Add Stream Trajectory_.